Federal Stafford Loan

 July 1, 2012 - June 30, 2013: 3.4%

-Undergraduate unsubsidized Stafford loans and all graduate-level Stafford loans have a fix interest rate of 6.8%.
+Undergraduate unsubsidized Stafford loans have a fixed interest rate of 3.76% and all graduate-level Stafford loans have a fixed interest rate of 5.31%.

 The first time a student receives a Stafford loan (subsidized or unsubsidized) while at Bradley University the student borrower (not parent) must complete both Entrance Counseling and sign a Master Promissory Note (MPN).